lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-smart-card-authentication.md

 > (^) These altSecurityIdentity types are considered 'weak bindings' and require the use of the `Enable weak identity bindings` option.

+## Certificate Forwarding

+In certain scenarios - such as Access Manager running behind a TLS-terminating load balancer - certificate authentication may not work out of the box.
+Because the TLS connection is re-encrypted before it reaches Access Manager, the client certificate is not passed along to the server itself.

+However, some load balancers or reverse proxies include a feature called 'Certificate Forwarding', where the load balancer validates the certificate, and passes the user's public key along as a header to the backend server (in this case, Access Manager).

+This option allows you to specifiy a header which Access Manager will use to extract user certificates from for authentication.

+It is important to note that, unless properly secured, any user may send this header to the Access Manager server - allowing impersonation.
+Therefore, Access Manager requires that you specify particular load balancers or proxies you expect to be using this feature.
+By default, even when enabled, Access Manager will reject all certificate headers unless the allowlists are populated.

+### Examples

+#### Nginx Reverse Proxy

+1. Configure the server to receive client certificates with the [ssl_verify_client directive](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_verify_client).
+2. Configure the `X-Client-Cert` header to be forwarded to Access Manager.

+This forwards the [$ssl_client_escaped_cert](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#var_ssl_client_escaped_cert) variable, which is a URL-encoded version of the client certificate:

+    ```
+    # To avoid a client falsifying the header, first unset it.
+    proxy_set_header Accept-Encoding "";
+    proxy_set_header X-Client-Cert $ssl_client_escaped_cert;
+    ```

+####  Citrix ADC

+You can follow [this guide](https://support.citrix.com/article/CTX217167/how-to-pass-client-certificate-to-backend-applications-that-requires-client-certificate-for-user-authentication-sslbridge) to insert to forward the client certificate as a header to Access Manager.